 In this session, Krishna discussed:

-This post covers takeaways from the session.
+This post covers key takeaways.

 Almabase is in the alumni engagement space, offering schools, colleges, universities a solution to manage their alumni engagement.
-Since it's a platform-based solution, there is a mix of front-end (set the site up, customize it for the customer to match their brand, etc.) and backend (data migration/upload, etc.) work during onboarding.
+Since it's a platform-based solution, there is a mix of front-end (set the site up, customize it for the customer to match their brand, etc.) and backend (data migration/upload, etc.) work during customer onboarding.
 They ensure the platform is ready to use for the alumni when they log in.

 An analysis of their onboarding process highlighted a gap in expectations between the customer and the Almbase team.